MauricioGB1/Challenge1-Accessibility/README.md

 ## Installation

-- Website does not requires installation, website can run and it is supported  in standard web browser Google, firefox,
+- Website does not requires installation, website can run and it is supported  in standard web browser:
+Google Chrome, Microsoft Edge, Apple Safari, Opera, Brave, Vivaldi.

 ## Usage